EDIorg/data-package-best-practices/datapackage-design-BP/in_other_repositories.md

 When the decision is made that a dataset needs to be accessible in more than one repository the following considerations should guide the process:

--   The metadata need to clearly state the original location of the data
+-   The metadata, preferably in the abstract or another obvious location, must clearly state the original location of the data, how to access it, and identify the correct data citation to use.

 -   Assigning more than one unique identifier (e.g., DOI) to the same data can create confusion when data is cited.
 Thus, the DOI of the data itself should be clearly stated in the metadata of the linked dataset with instructions on which DOI to cite.

--   The original repository should receive appropriate credit
+-   The original repository should receive appropriate credit.

 -   To improve discoverability of single datasets, do not create linked datasets that function solely as an inventory of all data in other repositories for a site or project.
 Instead create a separate dataset linked to each remote dataset in the outside repository, or a dataset linked to a group of remote datasets that would logically be used together (i.e. as data entities are normally grouped into a single EDI data package).